UTAH STATE WESTERN RIDING CLUBS ASSOCIATION BY-LAWS

 SECTION 3 (DIRECTORS MEETINGS): The state offices shall meet on the second Tuesday of each month.
 At each such meeting the place and time of the next monthly meeting shall be determined and announced.
-All state officers shall wear western dress when attending USWRCA meetings.
-There shall be no meetings held in October (2011) and December (1991) of each year.
+(2017) There shall be no meetings held in October (2011) and December (1991) of each year.

 ARTICLE 7 – STATE OFFICES

 SECTION 1 (STATE OFFICERS): The association shall elect the following officers each year at the annual meeting held in January: